 Friday, November 1, 2024

-"The Old Calendar"
+"The Ancient Calendar"

 During the equinox, the position of the sun creates an optical illusion on the side of the pyramid.
 Can you see a snake crawling down the pyramid?
 Its head is at the bottom and its body goes up the side of the pyramid.